Citroen e-C5 Aircross Review 2025

 Other manufacturers also offer an assortment of capable alternatives to the Citroen, including the excellent Renault Scenic E-Tech, although it’s some 182mm shorter than the e-C5 Aircross.
 Almost identically sized to the Citroen is the recently refreshed Skoda Enyaq, while the ubiquitous Tesla Model Y — another 2025 facelift recipient — is a tad longer still.

-From the get-go Citroen will sell the e-C5 Aircross with a choice of two fully electric drive systems, both of which send drive exclusively to the front wheels via a single-speed transmission that’s essentially driven like an automatic.
+Although Citroen will sell the e-C5 Aircross with a choice of two fully electric drive systems, both of which send drive exclusively to the front wheels via a single-speed transmission that’s essentially driven like an automatic, only one will be available from the get-go.

-Above that is the Citroen e-C5 Aircross 230 Extended range boasting 231PS and 343Nm as well as a 97kWh battery for a provisional range of 422 miles.
+Above that will be the Citroen e-C5 Aircross 230 Extended Range boasting 231PS and 343Nm as well as a 97kWh battery for a provisional range of 422 miles.
+It should be on sale before the end of 2025.

 Both batteries packs are fitted with an 11kW AC on-board charger — with a 22kW upgrade becoming optionally available during 2026 — and a 160kW DC version when using ultra-rapid public facilities.
 Also on sale in 2026 will be a vehicle-to-load (V2L) adapter to enable the Citroen’s battery to be used as a power source for other electrical devices.

-Using a typical 7.4kW AC domestic wallbox a 20-80% top-up of the Standard Range battery requires 6 hours 45 minutes, with the Extended Range needing 8 hours 55 minutes.
-When using a 160kW-capable DC charger the same increase in charge level takes 30 minutes for the Standard Range and 27 minutes for the Extended Range.
+Using a typical 7.4kW AC domestic wallbox a 20-80% top-up of the Comfort Range battery requires 6 hours 45 minutes, with the Extended Range needing 8 hours 55 minutes.
+When connected to an appropriately powerful DC charger the same increase in charge level takes 30 minutes for the Comfort Range and 27 minutes for the Extended Range.

 Exactly how the Citroen e-C5 Aircross feels to drive won’t be known until we’ve had an opportunity to get acquainted with it over an extended test but it should feel more supple and relaxing to cruise in than most electric SUVs of this type thanks to the special hydraulic elements within the Advanced Comfort suspension system.
 It’s not as sophisticated as the firm’s once-favoured hydropneumatics arrangement yet in other Citroens with the trick components the overall result is a welcome one.